 One of the most frequent questions I receive are from artists looking for art supply recommendations.
 Remember that every artist will have different preferences based on the subjects they draw and their art techniques.
-In the near future, I will be putting together a list of gift ideas for artists for the holidays.

 Art supply shopping can be overwhelming with the number of brands and options available on the market today.
 Please use the list below as a guide – this is not a mandatory art supply list.
 When purchasing a new art medium for the first time, I recommend buying a small pastel set or individual colors (open stock) before investing in larger sets.
 This post contains a comprehensive list of art supplies that I regularly use for my pastel drawings.

 As an Amazon Associate, I earn a small commission from qualifying purchases.
 Product links may include affiliate links.
 If you choose to use an affiliate link to shop for art supplies, your support helps keep this site ad-free!

 - Stabilo CarbOthello (available in sets of 12, 24, 36, 48, & 60)

 - Derwent (available in sets of 12, 24, 36, & 72)

 - Conte (available in sets of 12, 24, & 48)

 - Faber-Castell PITT (available in sets of 12, 24, & 60)

 - Caran d’Ache (available in sets of 12, 20, 40, & 76)